GregoireLamb/heuritic_optimization_sPlex/README.md

 ```python
 pip install -r requirements.txt
 ```
+For installing SMAC, we refer to [this page](https://automl.github.io/SMAC3/v2.0.2/1_installation.html).

 The main scripts are ``main.py`` and ``benchmarking.py``.
 The first one is used to run the algorithms on a single instance, while the second one is used to run the algorithms on a set of instances and writes the results to a CSV file.